Lyndhurst Road, Hampstead VillageRead More

 Two famous estates are primarily responsible for creating Marylebone’s elegant housing stock: the Portman Estate, which dates from 1553 and owns 110 acres covering Edgware Road, Marble Arch, Oxford Street and Baker Street; and The Howard de Walden Estate, which owns the majority of the 92 acres of real estate in the heart of Marylebone from Marylebone High Street in the east to Portland Place in the west.

-Prosperous and very much in demand, the wider area offers a huge variety of property for sale from Georgian terraces to Victorian blocks, as well as mews houses.
-Marylebone offers residents all the benefits of living in the heart of Central London, combined with high-quality village life moments from Regent’s Park.
-Bordered by Oxford Street, Edgware Road, Regent’s Park and Portland Place, the Howard de Walden and Portman Estates are primarily responsible for creating this highly desirable enclave.
+Prosperous and very much in demand, the wider area managed by Estate Agents in Marylebone offers a huge variety of property for sale, from Georgian terraces to Victorian blocks, as well as mews houses.
+Marylebone provides residents all the benefits of living in the heart of Central London, combined with high-quality village life moments from Regent’s Park.
+Bordered by Oxford Street, Edgware Road, Regent’s Park, and Portland Place, the Howard de Walden and Portman Estates are primarily responsible for creating this highly desirable enclave.

 Marylebone is a shopping paradise, offering an abundance of world-class global and independent retailers alike.
 Marylebone High Street is a convenient hub for athleisure wear as it features both Sweaty Betty and Lululemon, as well as the popular, smaller clothing stores of Monsoon, ME+EM and Ba&ash amongst others.